TAILOR-UoB/new_ways_of_publishing/booksource/open-research/open-code.md

   display the following acknowledgement: This product includes software developed by the \<copyright holder\>.

-## Data

-- **ODC-BY (Open Data Commons Attribution License)**: allows to copy, distribute and use a database, produce new works, and to modify, transform and build upon it.
-The license requires accreditation of the original work.

 ## Flowchart

 It may be a good idea to make a flowchart that leads to the appropriate